tum-gis/ckanext-grouphierarchy-sddi/README.md

 ```

 ## Copyright & License
 This module is Crown Copyright 2013 and openly licensed with AGPLv3 - see LICENSE file.

+The `ckanext-grouphierarchy-sddi` extension is based on the [ckanext-hierarchy](https://github.com/ckan/ckanext-hierarchy) extension which is openly licensed with AGPLv3 and the Copyright belongs to commit authors.